HaydenCar/GalacticSupercomputing/README.md

 # Galactic Supercomputing

 An N-body simulation using high-performance computing and real-time 3D visualisation.
 This project models gravitational interactions between bodies using the **Barnes-Hut algorithm** and **Leapfrog integration**, accelerated with **OpenMP**, and visualised using **OpenGL**.
+Made as a third year group project.

+---

+## Group Members

+- Hayden Carr
+- Ramazan Iskandarov
+- Isabella Sturzu

 ---